EdwinVW/pitstop/workshop/pitstop-workshop.md

 First we will add a new service to the solution.

 1. Open a command-prompt or Powershell window.
-2. Make sure you are in the `src` folder within the PitStop repository.
+2. Make sure you are in the `src` folder within the Pitstop repository.
 3. Use the `dotnet new` command to create a new .NET Core console application named *CustomerEventHandler*:
    ```
    dotnet new console -o CustomerEventHandler